 The Apple Pie Tree by Zoe Hall

 What are your little one’s absolute favorite books?
 Did you break any bindings at your house?
 There are so many amazing authors and illustrators out there.
-My daughters are just getting started with early chapter books.
+Recently, my daughters just started with early chapter books.
 Do you have any book recommendations for us?
-From your family or from your own childhood?
+From your family or even from your own childhood?
 Let’s chat!

-Zina is the author of Let’s Lasso the Moon, where she inspires parents and children to interact creatively and enjoy the beauty of everyday moments.
-Let”™s Lasso the Moon and No Time for Flash Cards co-host a Little Book Lovers Pinterest board.
+Zina is the author of Let’s Lasso the Moon, where she inspires parents and children to interact creatively and, of course, enjoy the beauty of everyday moments.
+Let’s Lasso the Moon and No Time for Flash Cards co-host a Little Book Lovers Pinterest board.

 Check out the rest of the Top 20 Moms on Pinterest.
-Click through the images to be taken to their blogs.
+Click through the images and then visit their blogs.